krstphrrr/ldc-mainapi-fastify/README.md

 ### TODO
 on PG:
-- create new user BLM_NWERN_NDOW etc (combinatorial permutations)
-- add new groups to cognito
+DONE create new user BLM_NWERN_NDOW etc (combinatorial permutations) DONE add new groups to cognito
-- use new procedure on each user on each table
+DONE use new procedure on each user on each table

 on API:
-- add users on the pg pool instantiator
+DONE add users on the pg pool instantiator
-- parsing new groups on the aws plugin
+DONE parsing new groups on the aws plugin

 - dataDustDeposition only has EstablishDate